reevoo/reevoomark-php-api/README.md

 ##Description

-The reevoomark-php-api is a PHP tag library for ReevooMark and Reevoo Essentials customers who want to quickly and easily integrate Reevoo content in to their sites server-side.
+The reevoomark-php-api is a PHP tag library for Reevoo Ratings & Reviews customers who want to quickly and easily integrate Reevoo content in to their sites server-side.

 ##Other Languages
 Tag libraries are also available for [.NET](https://github.com/reevoo/reevoomark-dotnet-api) and [Java](https://github.com/reevoo/reevoomark-java-api).